Cinnamon Gardens

-Cinnamon Gardens (කුරුඳු වත්ත Kurundu Vaththa, கறுவாத் தோட்டம்) is an affluent neighbourhood in Colombo, Sri Lanka located 3 kilometers south-east from Colombo's centre.
-Cinnamon Gardens is named from the former cinnamon plantation in this area.
+Cinnamon Gardens (කුරුඳු වත්ත Kurundu Vaththa, கறுவாத் தோட்டம்) is an affluent neighbourhood in Colombo, Sri Lanka located 3 kilometers south-east of Colombo's centre.
+Cinnamon Gardens is named for the former cinnamon plantation in this area.
 In the year 1789, there were 289 acre of cinnamon trees in the gardens.

 At present, Cinnamon Gardens is the location of the Prime Minister's Office, Independence Hall, Colombo Town Hall and National Museum as well as numerous foreign embassies and high commissions, located down streets lined with fine trees and mansions that are home to the country's elite.

 It is also the location of the Colombo Department of Meteorology and its observatory.

 Demographic

 Cinnamon Gardens is a multi-religious and multi-ethnic area.
 The major ethnic communities in Cinnamon Gardens are Sinhalese and Tamils.
 Ethnic minorities include Burghers and Sri Lankan Moors.
 Religions include Buddhism, Hinduism, Islam, Christianity and various other religions and beliefs to a lesser extent.